Home canning

 Home canning or bottling, also known colloquially as putting up or processing, is the process of preserving foods, in particular, fruits, vegetables, and meats, by packing them into glass jars and then heating the jars to create a vacuum seal and kill the organisms that would create spoilage.

-Though ceramic and glass containers had been used for storage for thousands of years, the technique of canning which involves applying heat for preservation was only invented in the first decade of the 1800s.
+Though ceramic and glass containers had been used for storage for thousands of years, the technique of canning, which involves applying heat for preservation, was only invented in the first decade of the 1800s.
 Before that, food storage containers were used for non-perishable foods, or with preservatives such as salt, sugar, vinegar, or alcohol.

 Techniques

+The two methods of home canning are water bath canning and pressure canning.
+Both involve placing the food inside special glass canning jars and then heating the contents.
+Home canning glass jars are annealed during manufacture to increase their ability to withstand temperature changes and mechanical shocks.
+There are several regional variations on jar design, such as Mason jars (North America), Fowler's Vacola jars (Australia), Kilner jars (England), and Weck jars (Germany).

 Water bath canning

 Water bath canning is appropriate for high-acid foods only, such as jam, jelly, most fruit, pickles, and tomato products with acid added.
 It is not appropriate for meats and low-acid foods such as vegetables.
 This method uses a pot large enough to hold and submerge the glass canning jars.
 Food is placed in glass canning jars and placed in the pot.
 Hot water is added to cover the jars.
 Water is brought to a boil (212 F) and held there for at least 10 minutes.
 Different foods require a different length of time under boil; larger jars require longer times.